I Want You Back (NSYNC song): Background and composition

 "I Want You Back" was written and produced by Max Martin and his then-mentor Denniz Pop.
 NSYNC were flown over to Stockholm to record the song in 1996.
 In a 2018 interview with Billboard, band member Joey Fatone described the song as "edgy for pop" and was apprehensive about its reception with listeners.
 "I Want You Back" was released as a CD single in Germany on October 4, 1996, and eventually in the United States on February 3, 1998.
 The song was also distributed in the United Kingdom on February 15, 1999.
 "I Want You Back" was sent out to American CHR stations on December 29, 1997, prior to the song's release as a CD single in the US.

 Musically, "I Want You Back" is a dance-pop and pop song.
 According to the sheet music that was published on Musicnotes.com by Universal Music Publishing Group, the song is set in the time signature of common time, with a tempo of 110 beats per minute, while composed in the key of G minor.
 NSYNC's vocals on the track ranges from the low note of E_{4} to the high note of G_{5}, while the song is constructed in verse–chorus form.

 Commercial performance

-"I Want You Back" peaked in the top 10 in Germany, Switzerland, New Zealand, and Canada.
-The song also topped the chart in the Netherlands.
+"I Want You Back" peaked in the top 10 in the UK, Germany, Switzerland, New Zealand, and Canada.
 It peaked at number 13 on the Billboard Hot 100.
 The song was certified gold in the United States, Germany, and Australia.